joeytwiddle/sexy_scroller.vim/README.md

 specify how *slow* you want scrolling to be.
 You can store these options in your .vimrc once you are happy with them.

+Set the time it takes (in milliseconds) for the buffer to scroll one line or column.
+(I like to pretend the buffer is "heavier" than the cursor.)

+    :let g:SexyScroller_ScrollTime = 10

+Set the time it takes for the cursor to travel one line.
+Probably only visible if you have `:set cursorline`.
+Set it to 0 to never animate the cursor.

     :let g:SexyScroller_CursorTime = 5

-Sets the time taken to move the cursor one line (in milliseconds), or set it to 0 to never scroll the cursor.
-However, you may not see the cursor during animation, in which case you can   :set cursorline

-    :let g:SexyScroller_ScrollTime = 10

-Sets the time taken to scroll the buffer one line.
-(I like to pretend the buffer is "heavier" than the cursor.)
+Set the maximum time that longer scrolls can take:

     :let g:SexyScroller_MaxTime = 500

-Sets the maximum time for long scrolls.
+Choose the easing style (how scrolling accelerates and decelerates):

     :let g:SexyScroller_EasingStyle = 1

-Sets the easing style (how scrolling accelerates and decelerates),
-where:
+where

-       1 = start fast, finish slowly            (practical)

-       2 = start slow, get faster, end slowly   (sexiest)

-       3 = constant speed                       (dull)
+      1 = start fast, finish slowly            (recommended) 2 = start slow, get faster, end slowly   (sexiest) 3 = constant speed                       (dull)

-    :let g:SexyScroller_DetectPendingKeys = 1   /   0

 Interrupts the animation if you press a key.
 Should resume animation if they key you pressed also causes scrolling, otherwise just jumps directly to the destination.
 This feature seems to be working ok now.
 Resuming animation looks best with EasingStyle 1.

+    :let g:SexyScroller_DetectPendingKeys = 1   /   0

-Finally, a command is provided to enable/disable the scrolling:
+This command is provided to enable/disable the scrolling:

     :SexyScrollerToggle

-For eye candy, set MaxTime to 1200 and EasingStyle to 2.
+For eye candy, try MaxTime=1200, EasingStyle=2 and increase ScrollTime as well.
+This can help to visualise the distance travelled when moving through a document.

 Power users may prefer to lower MaxTime to 400, and set EasingStyle 1 or 3.
+This will make Vim feel more like normal (more responsive).

 == Issues ==